 How to get started

-Another option – Break up your walk into shorter segments.
-Three short post-meal walks have proved to be effective at reducing blood sugar during a 24-hour period.
+Another option is to break up your walk into shorter segments.
+Three short post-meal walks have proved to be effective at reducing blood sugar during 24 hours.

 When you exercise each day, you can control your blood sugar much better which is critical for managing type 2 diabetes.
-Walking each day, managing stress, having enough sleep, eating right, and taking your medication are very important for managing type 2 diabetes.
+Walking each day, managing stress, getting enough sleep, eating right, and taking your medication is very important for managing type 2 diabetes.

 The Diabetes Prevention Program found that people with prediabetes who exercised /walked frequently at 150-180 minutes per week lost 8 percent of their body weight.
 Walking is one of the best exercises you can do, and it is low impact and less likely to injure joints and ligaments.
 It’s free, and you can do it almost anywhere.

 If you’d like to learn more, please visit our Member’s Area to access our subscribed content.

 Did you know you can work out and exercise with a trainer at your home, office, hotel room, or anywhere in the world with online personal training?

 Make sure to forward this to friends and followers!